 When the lighting conditions are stable 24 hours a day, the advanced users may consider using manual exposure mode, to further fine tune the image quality in order to fulfill the special project requirements.
 Please note that in most cases, it is highly recommended to keep the camera in Auto Exposure mode and let the intelligent system of the camera find the best possible exposure settings instead.

-In manual exposure mode, the user can directly manually adjust the signal Exposure Gain, Shutter Speed, and even on select models, the IRIS Control (I-series zoom cameras only).
+In manual exposure mode, the user can directly manually adjust the signal Exposure Gain, Shutter Speed, and even on select models.
 The White Balance and Line Frequency controls have already been explained in the previous chapter.